viboverse/functional-programming-jamk/materials/16-supervisor.md

 &nbsp;
 ### **Starting applications**

 Each application in our system can be started and stopped.
 The rules for starting and stopping an application are also defined in the .app file.
-When we invoke iex -S mix, Mix compiles our application and then starts it.
+When we invoke **iex -S mix**, Mix compiles our application and then starts it.

 Let's see this in practice.
-Start a console with iex -S mix and try:
+Start a console with **iex -S mix** and try:

     iex> Application.start(:valuestorage)
     {:error, {:already_started, :valuestorage}}